Danville Plant Completes First Truck Body Order

 Loyal Heritage

-To build its game-changing trailer, the company contacted the best trailer man in the business, William Lowndes from Greenville, South Carolina.
-Lowndes and his employees are credited with the name Great Dane.
-Known for hauling milk carts long distances, the loyal Belgium breed was the perfect embodiment of the company’s new breed of trailer, nicknamed “Great Danes.”
+To build its game-changing trailer, the company reaches out to the best trailer man in the business, William Lowndes.
+A resident of Greenville, South Carolina, Lowndes and his employees are credited with the name Great Dane.
+Known for hauling milk carts long distances, the loyal Belgium breed is the perfect embodiment of this new breed of trailer.

-Sign of Things to Come
+Sign Of Things To Come

-Serving Our Country
+Serving Country

 Army Navy E for Excellence

-Innovation on Ice
+Innovation On Ice

 As demand for U.S. produce increases, Great Dane innovates.
 Using a gas engine and blower system to circulate air over blocks of ice, Great Dane refrigerated trailers, known simply as reefers, make it possible for thousands of Americans to put fresh fruits and vegetables on the table.

-Always a Better Answer
+Always A Better Answer

 Westward Expansion

-By 1956, Great Dane would have sales outlets in 18 states and 31 U.S. cities.
+By 1956 Great Dane would have sales outlets in 18 states and 31 U.S. cities.

-A Brand is Born
+A Brand Is Born

 In 1958 we officially change our name from the Steel Products Company to Great Dane Trailers, a name that reflects our past and our future.
 To underscore the change, a red background is added to the signature Great Dane logo.